Mylan finalizes $465-million EpiPen settlement with Justice Department

 The EpiPen, which Mylan acquired in 2007, is a handheld device that treats life-threatening allergic reactions by automatically injecting a dose of epinephrine.

-Mylan came under fire last year after raising the price of a pair of EpiPens to $600, from $100 in 2008, enraging consumers and putting it in the center of the ongoing debate over the high cost of prescription medicines in the United States.
+Mylan came under fire last year after raising the price of a pair of EpiPens to $600, from $100 in 2008, enraging consumers and putting it in the center of the ongoing U.S. debate over the high cost of prescription medicines.

 Mylan has since offered its own generic version for about $300.

-The Justice Department settlement centered on claims that Mylan avoided higher rebates to state Medicaid programs by misclassifying the EpiPen as a generic product, even through the company marketed and priced it as a brand-name product.
+The settlement resolved claims that Mylan avoided higher rebates to state Medicaid programs by misclassifying EpiPen as a generic product, even through it was marketed and priced as a brand-name product.

-Some members of Congress in both parties have previously criticized the $465-million settlement as too small.
+Some congressional members previously criticized the $465-million settlement as too small.

 A U.S. Department of Health and Human Services’ Office of Inspector General analysis released in May found the U.S. government may have overpaid for EpiPens by up to $1.27-billion between 2006 and 2016.Report Typo/Error